Skip to main content

 3. proactively monitor the application and effectiveness of the Compliance Policy and of the Internal Reporting and Whistleblower Protection System and the dissemination of the contents thereof among the people to whom it is addressed.

-2. The Unit shall be the body responsible for the management of the Company’s Internal Reporting System, without prejudice to the delegation of such management to the Director of Compliance.
+2. The Unit shall be the body responsible for the management of the Company’s Internal Reporting System, without prejudice to the delegation of such management to the Chief Compliance Officer.

-In this regard, the Unit shall be responsible for receiving grievances or reports sent through the Internal Reporting System in accordance with the provisions of Title VII of these Regulations, processing the corresponding case files, moving forward the procedures for verification and investigation of the grievances or reports received, and making the corresponding decisions in relation to the files processed.
+In this regard, the Unit shall be responsible for receiving grievances or reports sent through the Internal Reporting System in accordance with the provisions of Title VII of these Regulations, processing the corresponding investigation case files and issuing the corresponding decisions in relation to the files processed.

 3. The Unit shall endeavour to ensure the implementation of the protection measures provided for in the Company’s Compliance Policy and in the Compliance System and the Compliance and Internal Reporting and Whistleblower Protection System for the persons who submit grievances or reports through the Internal Reporting System and for the persons affected thereby.

-4. The Unit shall also be responsible for establishing the tools required to ensure the recording and registration of the corresponding activities that make up the Compliance System.
+4. The Unit also has the tools required to ensure the recording and registration of all actions and activities carried out by the Compliance function to promote the effectiveness the Compliance System.

 1. The Unit shall be responsible for drafting, approving, keeping permanently updated and endeavouring to ensure the application of the action and supervision protocols it deems necessary or appropriate for the prevention and detection of the risk of commission of criminal offences and, in general, of improprieties and acts that are illegal or contrary to law or the Governance and Sustainability System relating to or affecting the activities of the Company and that make up the crime prevention programme thereof.